salman611/COVID-19-Dashboard/README.md

 ## User Stories
 ### VERSION 1.0
 #### User Model
-- As a new user,  I can sign up
-- As a user, I can sign in

 - As a user, I can see the feeds (statistics, info, advice) about COVID-19
 - As a user, I can see the Pharmacies that sell sanitizers, masks, and gloves near me
 - As a user, I can see hospitals accept COVID-19 patients near me
-- As a user, I can make an appointment to make a test for COVID-19
-- As a user, I can see info about the hospitals ( test price, accept insurance)

-#### Gust Model:
-- As a gust, I can see feeds about COVID-19

 #### Admin Model:
+- As an adnin, I can sign up
+- As an adnin, I can sign in
 - As an admin, I can add feeds
+- As an admin, I can edit feeds
+- As an admin, I can delete feeds
+- As an admin, I can add new a hospital
+- As an admin, I can add edit a hospital
+- As an admin, I can add delete a hospital
+- As an admin, I can add new a store
+- As an admin, I can add edit a store
+- As an admin, I can add delete a hospital
+- As a admin, I can see the feeds (statistics, info, advice) about COVID-19
+- As a admin, I can see the Pharmacies that sell sanitizers, masks, and gloves near me
+- As a admin, I can see hospitals accept COVID-19 patients near me

-### VERSION 2.0
+### VERSION 2.0 (Have not started it)
 #### User Model:

 - As a user, I can add my health status of COVID-19 ( negative, positive or suspected)
 - As a user, I can see if someone is positive or suspected for COVID-19 near me
 - As a user, I can notify if someone is positive or suspected for COVID-19 near me
+- As a user, I can make an appointment to make a test for COVID-19
+- As a user, I can see info about the hospitals ( test price, accept insurance)

 #### Admin Model:
 - As an admin, I can track the movement of quarantined people